analogdevicesinc/MAX78xxx-RefDes/maxrefdes178_doc/README.md

-## Erasing Video or Audio Firmware Using MAX32625PICO
+## Recovering/Erasing Video or Audio Firmware Using MAX32625PICO

 If the programming of Audio or Video Firmware fails repeatedly (due to incomplete firmware update, application entering low power or shutdown mode too soon, etc.), you can use the following instructions to erase the existing audio or video firmware and recover.
 To proceed, a MAX32625PICO loaded with the latest DAPLINK Firmware and enabled automation is required.

 ### Update MAX32625PICO DAPLINK Firmware